 Have you ever set out to accomplish something only to fall short of the original goal?
 You planned.
 You organized.
 You tried, but it just didn’t come together.
 That’s happened to me and when I went back to evaluate what failed, I realized my quest lacked purpose.

-Purpose is the ‘Why?’ behind what you’re doing.
+The purpose is the ‘Why?’ behind what you’re doing.
 It gives everything meaning and makes a task or goal something that is bigger than ourselves.
-Purpose is the most important ingredient when it comes to developing your goals.
+The purpose is the most important ingredient when it comes to developing your goals.
 Without it, you’ll lack clarity, focus and passion for what you’re doing.
 So how do you define purpose?

-Purpose is a driver with your personal pursuits as well.
-And often personal goals are accomplished solo so starting with the why can become the make it or break it factor in accomplishing your goals.
+Purpose is a driver of your personal pursuits as well.
+And often personal goals are accomplished solo so starting with the why can become the make-it-or-break-it factor in accomplishing your goals.

 1) Start with WHY.
 What is the reason you want to accomplish this goal?